SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

-Use ``where`` after the type name to specify a list of requirements --- for example, a protocol that the type must implement, to require that two types be the same, or to require a class to have a particular superclass.
+Use ``where`` after the type name to specify a list of requirements --- for example, to require the type to implement a protocol, to require two types to be the same, or to require a class to have a particular superclass.

 .. testcode::